ncalteen/actions-docker-training/Exercises/06-Create-Dependent-Job.md

 > **:warning: NOTE:** If a job fails, all jobs that depend on it will be
 > skipped.

-1. Create a branch named `Depdent`
+1. Create a branch named `Dependent`
 2. Create a file named `.github/workflows/06-dependent.yml` with the following contents